cflucas97/comp285-fall22/homework.md

 - Clicking it will give you the starter code, as well as set you up with an online.
 If the above does not work, you can also try going directly to the [project link](https://replit.com/@comp285-fall22/HW0).
+- How to render a homework assignment properly in Repl.it.
+[Video](/assets/other/replit.mov)